 We carry jewelry that’s crafted in both 18k and 14k gold.
 Our 18k gold is an alloy of 75% gold with other metals to make it strong enough for everyday wear, and our 14k gold is an alloy of 58.3% gold and other metals.
 The minimum karat that is allowed to be sold as gold jewelry in the U.S. is 10k—an alloy of 41.7% pure gold.
 If you’re one of our European customers, you may be accustomed to a different gold karat scale.
 585 is equivalent to our 14k gold, while 750 is the same as our 18k gold.

-The Color of Gold
+The Color Of Gold

-- The type of metal alloys included
+• The type of metal alloys included

-- The percentage of each metal alloy
+• The percentage of each metal alloy

-- The metals used to alloy gold, which include: zinc, copper, nickel, iron, cadmium, aluminum, silver, platinum and palladium
+• The metals used to alloy gold, which include: zinc, copper, nickel, iron, cadmium, aluminum, silver, platinum and palladium

 What Is Yellow Gold?

 its rich shine.
-Although the percentages of each metal used to create the alloy vary, all formulas starts with 75% pure gold for 18k gold and 58.3% for 14k gold.
-The result gives off a classic warm glow that makes an especially good setting for lower color grade diamonds with a faint yellow tint.
+Although the percentages of each metal used to create the alloy vary, all formulas start with 75% pure gold for 18k gold and 58.3% for 14k gold.
+The result gives off a classic warm glow that makes an especially good setting for lower diamond color

 What Is White Gold?

-While rhodium plating is relatively long-wearing, some occasional replating may be required.
-It’s not uncommon after a few years to see a slight champagne-colored tint in your white-gold jewelry.
+While rhodium plating is relatively long wearing, some occasional replating may be required.
+It’s not uncommon after a few years to see a slight champagne-colored tint in your white gold.
 This can be a sign that your jewelry needs replating to restore its original whiteness.
-We recommend routine cleaning and annual maintenance.
-Please contact our diamond and jewelry experts if you’d like to replace a ring purchased at Blue Nile.
+We offer replating through our local jewelry stores

 What Is Rose Gold?